scholarsportal/makecsv/README.md

 |__|__|__||___._||__|__||_____||______||_______| \_____/
 ```

-makeCSV is a Python script developed to generate a list of paths of all sub-directories and files within a given directory.
-This tool was created to support users who are importing descriptive metadata via CSV into Archivematica.
+makeCSV is a Python script developed to generate a CSV listing the paths of all sub-directories and files within a given directory.
+This tool was created to support users requiring a CSV to import metadata into Archivematica.

 You can either run the script from your command line: